wt121/wt121.github.io/index.md

 Instructions for submitting a blog post can be found under the "Submit a Blog Post" section.

-All of these steps won't be needed once I learn even more and eventually create a dynamic database for all of you users!
+Once I'll eventually create a dynamic database to smoothen this process.